ronh991/glTF-Blender-IO-MSFS/README.md

 :warning: The version 1.6.2.x is only compatible with Blender 3.3.x LTS up to 3.6.x LTS.
 Other versions are not supported.

-:warning: The version 2.0.2.x is only compatible with Blender 4.0.x.
+:warning: The version 2.2.x is only compatible with Blender 4.2.x LTS.
 Other versions are not supported.

 *******